AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-0-15/mdva-33482-magento-patch-tax-miscalculation-in-credit-memo.md

 1. Configure **Taxes**.
 1. Create an order using two products in the backend using any online payment method (Example: [!DNL PayPal Payment Pro]).
 Make sure that taxes are applied to all the products.
 1. Create two invoices for the order.
 1. Create a credit memo against one of the invoices.
-STOP if you intend to apply an Adjustment Fee or Adjustment Refund - the fix does not apply to this scenario.
+Note that the solution is not applicable if you plan on applying an Adjustment Fee or Adjustment Refund.
 1. Check the credit memo totals.

 <u>Expected results</u>: